 Finally, swollen appendages could result from renal amyloidosis.
-When waste matter isn't properly filtered through the kidneys it can cause fluid build-up in the legs in the lymphatic system.
+With amyloidosis, the kidney's filtering system gets clogged which can lead to protein being lost in the urine.
+Protein helps keep fluid in the blood vessels.
+When protein levels in the blood drop to low, it can cause fluid build-up in the legs in the lymphatic system.
 This is called lymphadema.

 Causes of Renal Amyloidosis

 Certain breeds of cats are more likely to develop renal amyloidosis than others but the specific cause of this disease is not known.
 Abyssinians and Oriental cat breeds such as the Siamese are thought to have genetic predispositions to developing renal amyloidosis.
-Other than being fairly breed specific, it is thought that chronic kidney infections, inflammation, and kidney cancer can lead to renal amyloidosis.
+Other than being fairly breed specific, it is thought that chronic inflammation from disease such as chronic kidney infections, and kidney cancer can lead to renal amyloidosis.

 In most cases of renal disease, cats will have misshapen or shrunken kidneys.
-But with renal amyloidosis, cats have normal sized kidneys.
+But with renal amyloidosis, cats may have normal sized kidneys.
 This can make it difficult for a veterinarian to diagnose renal amyloidosis solely on feeling the kidneys during a physical examination or visualizing them on an X-ray or ultrasound.
-Blood tests to look at red and white blood cells along with kidney enzyme levels will be needed for an initial diagnosis.
-To make a definitive diagnosis of renal amyloidosis, surgery will be necessary to obtain a biopsy of the kidney so that the cells can be looked at microscopically.
+Blood tests to look at red and white blood cells along with kidney levels, as well as a urine sample to check the urine concentration and protein levels will be needed for an initial diagnosis.
+To make a definitive diagnosis of renal amyloidosis, a biopsy of the kidney's is needed so that the cells can be looked at microscopically.